cambrozak/bpl001/doc/syllabus.md

-Students collaborate on their own autonomous robot platform to implement dynamic physical behaviors such as: edge detection, line following, collision detection, orientation, proximity sensing, audio & lcd text output, image sensing amd servo controlled arm manipulation.
+Students collaborate on their own autonomous robot platform to implement dynamic physical behaviors such as: edge detection, line following, collision detection, orientation, proximity sensing, audio & lcd text output, image sensing and servo controlled arm manipulation.

 Short lectures connect the laboratory exercises to current state of the art happenings across the field of Robotics and beyond.